Privacy Policy

 If you have questions about your rights or want to make a request, contact us using the details below.

-Some processing is required to run TopoTopic safely and lawfully (for example account security, required legal acceptance, and required capture settings such as speaker attribution and audio retention).
-If those required settings are withdrawn, access to relevant features or the Service may be unavailable.
+Some processing is required to run TopoTopic safely and lawfully (for example account security, required legal acceptance, and recording/transcription feature requirements such as in-session speaker labeling and audio retention).
+If those feature requirements are withdrawn, access to relevant audio features or the Service may be unavailable.

 9. Security